neptunelabs/fsi-thumbbar-samples/samples/features/README.md

 # Frontpage - Using FSI ThumbBar for featured products

-This readme describes how the front page sample with *FSI ThumbBar* of *FSI Server* is achieved.
+This readme describes how to achieve the front page example with *FSI ThumbBar* from *FSI Server*.
 The aim of the demo is to show how you can easily integrate the viewer.
-You will also learn how to add metadata to images and add scroll buttons.
+You will also learn how to add metadata to images and how to add scroll buttons.

 # Using FSI ThumbBar

-In order to display all images with TouchZoom, you only need to add the corresponding script to the head of your website:
+To display all images with TouchZoom, all you need to do is add the script at the top of your website:

 ```html
 <script